Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Introduction

 Theorem~\ref{thm:mainII} follows from a general statement that may have different applications.
 Let $X$ be an irreducible variety, $q: X \to \Pbb^{n_1}\times \cdots \times \Pbb^{n_\ell}$ a proper map, and let $\cR$ be a globally generated vector bundle on $X$.
 We can write

 where $h_j$ is the pull-back of the hyperplane class from the $j$-th factor of the product.
 Let

 \begin{propnono} The homogenization of $P(t_1,\dots, t_\ell)$ is a covolume polynomial. \end{propnono} (See Proposition~\ref{prop:irremap}.)
 In particular, this polynomial must be M-convex and sectional log-concave.
 For example, the degrees of the Chern classes of a globally generated vector bundle over projective space must form a log-concave sequence with no internal zeros.
-For remarks implying the same conclusion, see~\cite[\S1.3(B), \S9]{tcom}, drawing on~\cite[\S1.6]{MR2095471}.
+For remarks implying the same conclusion (independently), see~\cite[\S1.3(B), \S9]{MR4659531}, drawing on~\cite[\S1.6]{MR2095471}.

 While our main motivation in establishing Theorem~\ref{thm:mainII} is intrinsic to the theory of Segre classes, we offer a concrete combinatorial application of this result in the particular case of {\em monomial\/} schemes: in the third part of the paper we consider {\em adjoint polynomials\/} of convex polytopes (or, equivalently, convex polyhedral cones).
 These polynomials were introduced by Joe Warren (\cite{MR1431788}); the case of polygons had been considered earlier by Eugene Wachspress (\cite{MR0426460}).
-Adjoint polynomials are used in the definition of `Wachspress coordinates' of convex polytopes; we refer the reader to~\cite{MR4156995} for a discussion of the context and recent progress in the study of Wachspress coordinates.
+Adjoint polynomials are used in the definition of ``Wachspress coordinates'' of convex polytopes; we refer the reader to~\cite{MR4156995} for a discussion of the context and recent progress in the study of Wachspress coordinates.
+We also note that adjoint polynomials appear as numerators of canonical forms of certain `positive geometries' introduced in the study of scattering amplitudes.
+This is nicely explained in unpublished notes by Christian Gaetz~\cite{gaetz}; see~\cite{AaCFoP} for recent work on adjoints from this perspective.

 The adjoint curve of a polygon is the curve of minimal degree containing the points of intersection of pairs of lines extending non-adjacent edges of the polygon:

 an analogous description holds in any dimension.
 In~\cite{MR4156995}, Kathl\'en Kohn and Kristian Ranestad observe that the numerator of the Segre zeta function of a monomial scheme may be interpreted as an adjoint polynomial of a related polytope.
-We sharpen this result in Proposition~\ref{prop:adjasS}, by proving that the adjoint polynomial of any convex polyhedral cone contained in the nonnegative orthant and containing a face of the nonnegative orthant is the numerator of $1-\zeta_I$ for a suitable choice of $I$.
+We sharpen this result in Proposition~\ref{prop:adjasS}, by proving that the adjoint polynomial of every convex polyhedral cone contained in the nonnegative orthant and containing a face of the nonnegative orthant is the numerator of $1-\zeta_I$ for a suitable choice of $I$.
 Together with Theorem~\ref{thm:mainII}, this implies the following.

 \begin{thmrm} Adjoint polynomials of convex polyhedral cones contained in the nonnegative orthant and sharing a face with it are covolume polynomials. \end{thmrm}